simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 1 - Scoping Groups/Lesson 1 - Scoping Groups.md

 ### Scoping Groups - Exercise 3 - Creating a Smart Computer Group

-In this exercise you will create a Smart Computer Group using the resouce mentioned above.
+In this exercise you will create a Smart Computer Group using the resource mentioned above.
 In this exercise, you can create a Smart Group with whatever criteria that you want.

 Follow these steps: